Hydromorphone use while Breastfeeding

 Summary of Use during Lactation

-Limited data indicate that hydromorphone is excreted into breastmilk in small amounts.
-Maternal use of maximum doses of oral narcotics can cause infant drowsiness.
-Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics, particularly in the first week of life.
-Once the mother's milk comes in, it is best to limit maternal intake of oral hydromorphone and to supplement analgesia with a nonnarcotic analgesic if necessary.
+Limited data indicate that hydromorphone is excreted into breastmilk in small amounts, but large maternal dosages have caused neonatal central nervous system depression.
+In general, Maternal use of oral opioids during breastfeeding can cause infant drowsiness, which may progress to rare but severe central nervous system depression.
+Newborn infants seem to be particularly sensitive to the effects of even small dosages of narcotic analgesics.
+If hydromorphone is required by the mother of a newborn, it is not a reason to discontinue breastfeeding; however, once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of hydromorphone to 2 to 3 days at a low dosage with close infant monitoring.[1]
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.

 Drug Levels